-This happens a few times in the Enies Lobby arc of One Piece.
-Nami gets Kumadori's key but is unable to defeat him due to his superior strength and close to medium range fighting, resulting in Chopper stepping in to help.
+- One Piece.
+This happens a few times in the Enies Lobby arc.
+Nami gets Kumadori's key but is unable to defeat him due to his superior strength and close- to mid-range fighting, resulting in Chopper stepping in to help.
 Sanji is stronger than Kalifa but is unable to hit a girl, and after his defeat, Nami saves him, winning because she can counter Kalifa's bubble powers with her Clima-tact.
 Usopp is not strong enough to defeat Jyabura, so Sanji steps in while telling Usopp to go save Robin, defeating Jyabura with his ability to break through his specialized tekkai.
 Usopp manages to snipe Spandam and the guards from a distance, something no one else could do.
-Only Zoro and Franky end up defeating their original opponents; Kaku was, like Zoro, also a swordsman, but Fukurou relied on speed and hand-to-hand combat, in contrast to Franky's mix of close quarters and ranged attacks.
+Only Zoro and Franky end up defeating their original opponents; Kaku was a swordsman like Zoro, but Fukurou relied on speed and hand-to-hand combat, in contrast to Franky's mix of close-quarters and ranged attacks.

-This is actually used quite often in comic books.
-For example, the Fantastic Four did the same trick decades earlier than the above Peter Porker example in one of the Silver Age Galactus stories, and in another Silver Age story involving robot doubles fighting them.
+- The team used this same trick decades earlier than the above Peter Porker example in one of the Silver Age Galactus stories, and in another Silver Age story involving robot doubles fighting them.

-This happened in one issue of Archie's Sonic the Hedgehog, where Sonic and the Freedom Fighters fight their evil mirror universe doppelgangers.
+- This happens when Sonic and the Freedom Fighters fight their evil mirror universe doppelgangers.

 Mega Man: "Works every time", huh?

 Sonic: Oh, cute, you were programmed with sarcasm.